outdreamer/build-a-cure/docs/tasks/ideas.md

     - incorrect definition route

     - irreversibilities
-      - change type traps (certain change types prevent changes of another type, like change toward a minimum may prevent change toward a maximum if gravitational forces apply to incentivize down directions)
+      - change type traps (certain change types prevent changes of another type, like change toward a minimum may prevent change toward a maximum if gravitational forces apply to incentivize down directions, and the descent has progressed beyond a threshold indicating where the incentives are not desconstructable with resources like information & change types available at the minimum)
         - these can be identified as dead-ends when traversing an interface

     - radiation: fractal/cascading/distributed randomness across interfaces (systems & structures) - as opposed to concentrated randomness in a black hole